 A furlough is the time a cadet may leave NMMI to go home.
 Furloughs are directly related to activities, grades or deportment.
 A cadet whose grades or deportment fall below a "C" average loses his or her furlough privilege.
 Furloughs are taken only on specific weekends designated by the Commandant of Cadets.
-The three major furloughs during which all cadets may leave NMMI for more than three days are the Thanksgiving break, the Christmas break, and Spring break.
+The three major furloughs during which all cadets may leave NMMI for more than three days are the Thanksgiving, Christmas, and Spring breaks.